AmodeusR/RCT--backend-practice-1/README.md

 Run npm start in the terminal and it'll be ready to go.
 You can access the route `/populate` to add some mock data into the database.

+The main branch runs through a in-memory database.
+The Postgres branch works using the PostgreSQL database.

 # Available routes

 Below is the description of each route available.
 You can also see the available routes in the routes.http file.